zerynth/docs/docs/reference/libs/nxp/mpl3115a2/docs/examples.md

 # Examples

-The following are a list of examples for lib.nxp.mpl3115a2
+The following are a list of examples for lib.nxp.mpl3115a2.

 ## Read Pressure from MPL3115A2

-Basic example to read the pressure from MPL3115A2 sensor
+Basic example to read the pressure from MPL3115A2 sensor.